 Why do we do this?
 It means our editors don’t have to edit from start to finish.
 Instead they work backwards through the edit.
 That way they’re hitting all the best takes first.

 This also helps to avoid accidentally removing critical pieces of video, especially if you’re not doing the editing yourself.

-So by implementing all of these things, we’re able to make FOUR times as many videos.
+So by implementing these SIX simple steps, we’re able to make FOUR times as many videos.

 When we started out on YouTube, it was taking a whole week to come up with an idea, shoot and edit the video.
 Then we’d be back on that content hamster wheel again the next week.

 It wasn’t until we started implementing these things that we freed up a lot of time and were able to start batching and bulk creating content.

 By putting these things in place, our video creation process is much easier and faster but also much more fun!
 Now we’re at a point where we create eight videos in a two week period.